Nikon 1 J5 vs Olympus E-330

 It is notable that the J5 offers wifi support, while the E-330 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the J5 and the E-330 have been discontinued, but can regularly be found used on eBay.
+Both the J5 and the E-330 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the J5 and E-330 can be found, respectively, in the Nikon 1 J5 Manual (free pdf) or the online Olympus E-330 Manual.

 So how do things add up?
 Is the Nikon 1 J5 better than the Olympus E-330 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.